KarolGrzesiak/Android/README.md

 Simple apps to learn android - using API, xml etc.

-App with SQL data base in also done, will add here later.
+App with SQL data base is also done, will add here later.